decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

 Depending on which assets you wish to use, you have different choices for wallet software.
-There are native/built-in light wallet options for Bitcoin and Decred, an external light wallet option for Litecoin, and full-node support for all other assets including: Bitcoin, Decred, Litecoin, ZCash, Dogecoin, Bitcoin Cash.
+There are native/built-in light wallet options for Bitcoin and Decred, an external light wallet option for Litecoin, and full-node support for all other assets including: Bitcoin, Decred, Litecoin, Zcash, Dogecoin, Bitcoin Cash.
 The following release will include Ethereum support with a native light wallet.